grails/grails-views/README.md

             json:
                 compileStatic: false

+Note: If you disable static compilation rendering performance will suffer.

 For model variables you need to declare the types otherwise you will get a compilation error:

     model {